thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 Whew, this compiles!
 The `&Config` as the parameter type means that it now borrows a reference instead of taking ownership.
 The `main` method continues to be the owner with this change.

 But there's another thing that we changed.
-Because the `new` methods now expects a reference instead of the actual type, we need to change the call site, too.
+Because the `new` methods now expect a reference instead of the actual type, we need to change the call site, too.

 {% highlight rust %}
 {% raw %}